gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 ## Instrument shipping
  * 1-2 per week, a bit slower than expected
- * expect all backorder done by Q3 (i.e. same as last year)
+ * expect all backorder done by Q3 (original prediction was Q3 2016)
  * Putting in software that lets ONT do remote firmware updates
- * Ability to swap out hardware/software v. quickly
+ * Ability to swap out hardware/software very quickly

-## Promething Flow cells
+## PromethION Flow cells
- * First shipping 1st april to 12 sites
+ * First shipping 1st April to 12 sites
- * a little bit of hand-holding, will ramp rate of flow cell shipping after thant
+ * a little bit of hand-holding, will ramp up rate of flow cell shipping after that
- * Haven't had a single dropoint from waiting list
+ * Haven't had a single dropout from waiting list
  * target headroom performance is so high that it will not go out of date

-## Promethion design change
+## PromethION design change
  * Compute module will not be able to keep up with 1,000 bases per second
  * Need a bigger box, getting too tall
  * Decided to move all of the computing into a separate box